Optimizing Datalog for the GPU

 \subsection{Environment Setup}

-Before diving into the details of our evaluation, we provide a brief overview of our experimental environment settings:

-\paragraph{\tool{} and Other GPU-Based Systems} All our GPU-related code runs on a server equipped with a 32-core Intel Xeon Gold 6338 CPU, operating at 2.00GHz, backed by 128GB of DRAM, and features one NVIDIA A100 80GB PCIe GPU.
-The NVIDIA driver version used is 525.78.01. \tool{} is compiled with CUDA version 12.0.
-For cuDF, we employ version 23.10, the latest version available at the time of our evaluation.
-The code for deductive queries in cuDF and GPUJoin is sourced from its public GitHub repository~\cite{gpujoincode}, employing the same CUDA toolkit as \tool{}.
+\paragraph*{\tool{} and Other GPU-Based Systems} Except for Section~\ref{sec:protablility}, all our CUDA-related code runs on a server equipped with a 64 core AMD EPYC 7713 CPU (code name Milan), and an NVIDIA H100 80GB GPU. \yihao{The CUDA toolkit version we use is 11.8.
+For cuDF, we employ version 23.10, the latest version available at the time of our evaluation, also running under CUDA 11.8.} The code for Datalog queries in cuDF and GPUJoin is sourced from its public GitHub repository~\cite{gpujoincode}.
+In Section~\ref{sec:protablility}, our \tool{}-HIP implementation is tested on 2 machines.
+One has dual AMD EPYC 7713 processors together with four 64GB AMD Instinct MI250 cards.
+Another has dual AMD EPYC 7742 and four 32GB AMD MI50 GPUs.
+In our benchmark, only one GPU for each system is used.
+The NVIDIA A100 results are tested on a machine with a 32-core Intel Xeon Gold 6338 CPU. \yihao{Although the testbed we rented utilizes high-end CPUs, it is important to note that using lower-performance CPUs does not affect our GPU tool's performance.
+We validated our A100 results on a less powerful CPU and obtained nearly identical results.}

-\paragraph{CPU Based System: Souffl\'e} Our Souffl\'e experiments are conducted on a dedicated computation node within Polaris high performance supercomputer ~\cite{alcf-polaris} situated at the Argonne Leadership Computing Facility (ANLF).
-This supercomputer's computation nodes boasts a top-tier multi-core CPU, the AMD EPYC 7543P, featuring 32 cores clocked at 2.8GHz and supported by 512GB of DRAM.
-Souffl\'e is configured using the CMake release build mode and compiled with GCC 10.
-All Souffl\'e datalog queries are compiled into C++ code using the Souffl\'e's compilation flag \texttt{-j 32}, enabling the utilization of all CPU cores on the test machine.
-We found this delivered the best runtime of any thread-count.
+\paragraph*{CPU Based System: Souffl\'e} Our Souffl\'e experiments are conducted on a single node (1$\times$AMD EPYC 7543P) with 512G RAM.
+All Souffl\'e queries are compiled into C++ code and then compiled using gcc-10 with the optimization flag -O3.
+To fully utilize all 32 cores on the test platform’s CPU during compilation, we used the -j 32 option with the build system .
+We found this setting delivered the best runtime on our test platform.

-Because the focus of our experiment is to evaluate the performance of the deductive engine itself, we want to exclude any potential impact of join planning on performance.
-Thus, we have Souffl\'e emit its join plan via the flag \texttt{--show=transformed-ram}.
-We then ensure that all tools used in our experiments employ the same join plan as Souffl\'e by manually replicating Souffl\'e's plan in our implementations using \tool{}, cuDF, and GPUJoin.